-Buy High Quality Atkore International, A Growing Business At 6.5 Times Fully Taxed Free Cash Flow (NYSE:ATKR)
+Buy High-Quality Atkore International, A Growing Business At 6.5 Times Fully Taxed Free Cash Flow (NYSE:ATKR)

 The current macro environment

 Roughly 55% of Atkore's end markets in the U.S. are to non-residential construction, and this is generally expected to contract into 2021.
 Note that the other 45% - residential construction, renovations and repair, and public infrastructure - all are doing very well.
-But on the topic of non-residential construction, here once again are some useful comments from Bill Waltz during the recent RBC conference:
+But, on the topic of non-residential construction, here, once again, are some useful comments from Bill Waltz during the recent RBC conference:

 Go back to when Covid hit in March and we were down 30%.
 And then it goes to 25%, to 15%.
 It's still, probably, net-net down...